Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Numerical experiments

 \subsection{Damped nonlinear oscillator}

-We also investigate the performance of various methods with the damped nonlinear oscillator (i.e., $U(q)=-k\cos(q)$), where the reference solution was obtained by using the mYBABY method with a very small stepsize of $h=0.001$.
-It turns out that the performance of those methods is very similar to that in the case of the damped harmonic oscillator in the previous section.
+We also investigate the performance of various methods with the damped nonlinear oscillator (i.e., $U(q)=-k\cos(q)$), where the reference solution was obtained by using the RK3 method with a very small stepsize of $h=0.001$.
+It turns out that the performance of those methods is very similar to that in the case of the damped harmonic oscillator in Section~\ref{subsec:DHO}.
 Therefore, we only present the results of the accuracy control of both energy conservation and entropy production as in Fig.~\ref{fig:GENERIC_Int_DHO_Energy_Entropy_RMSE}.
-As mentioned in Section~\ref{subsec:ADG}, the time-consuming iterating procedure is required for the ADG method with a nonlinear force, thus we do not include the result of the ADG method in this section.
-As can be seen from Fig.~\ref{fig:GENERIC_Int_Nonlinear_Energy_Entropy_RMSE}, the mYBABY method is constantly one order of magnitude more accurate than the YBABY method.
-In order to achieve certain accuracy of both quantities, the former can use a stepsize that is more than twice as large as that of the latter.
-The RK3 method again intersects with mYBABY and YBABY but at around $h=0.04$ and $h=0.2$, respectively.
+According to the dashed order lines in Fig.~\ref{fig:GENERIC_Int_Nonlinear_Energy_Entropy_RMSE}, the RK3 method again exhibits third order convergence whereas the other methods appear to be second order.
+Moreover, we can see from both panels of the figure that the mYBABY method again comfortably outperforms the YBABY method.
+The RK3 method, with a higher computational overhead, is again in both cases only more accurate than either of the split GENERIC integrators when the stepsize is relatively small.
+As mentioned in Section~\ref{subsubsec:ADG}, the time-consuming iterating procedure had to be adopted for the ADG method in this nonlinear case.
+Since the ADG method conserves the total energy up to machine precision, we only include it for comparisons of the entropy production.
+As can be seen from the right panel of Fig.~\ref{fig:GENERIC_Int_Nonlinear_Energy_Entropy_RMSE} that the ADG method is more accurate than the YBABY method but is outperformed by the mYBABY method despite its higher computational overhead.